piechologist/GhosttyExtensions.jl/README.md

 A Julia package that supports some advanced features of the [Ghostty](https://ghostty.org) terminal emulator.
 [WezTerm](https://wezfurlong.org/wezterm/index.html) or [Kitty](https://sw.kovidgoyal.net/kitty/) should work as well.

 All features work over ssh.
-There's only one external dependency (TerminalPager.jl) and _TTFP_, the time it adds to the first prompt, should not be noticeable.
+There's no external dependency and _TTFP_, the time it adds to the first prompt, should not be noticeable.

 This package requires Julia 1.10 or higher.
 It has **not** been tested for compatibility with other packages that alter the REPL e.g., OhMyREPL.

+> [!IMPORTANT]
+>
+> ## [BREAKING] News for GhosttyExtensions 0.8.0
+>
+> The F1 key binding to invoke the Julia help and the dependency on TerminalPager.jl has been removed.
+> TerminalPager 0.6.5 comes with its own, smart F1 binding and should be installed separately.
+Mind the
+> note in the [Installation](#installation) section below!
+>
+> The size of plots is slightly smaller now (5 pixels) because Ghostty 1.2.0 places images differently.

 ## Features